alibaba/transmittable-thread-local/README-EN.md

 :wrench: Functions
 ----------------------------

-:point_right: Transmit multi-thread context, even using thread cached components like thread pool.
+:point_right: Transmit `ThreadLocal` value between threads, even using thread cached components like thread pool.

-Class [`java.lang.InheritableThreadLocal`](http://docs.oracle.com/javase/6/docs/api/java/lang/InheritableThreadLocal.html) in `JDK` can transmit context to child thread from parent thread.
+Class [`java.lang.InheritableThreadLocal`](http://docs.oracle.com/javase/6/docs/api/java/lang/InheritableThreadLocal.html) in `JDK` can transmit value to child thread from parent thread.

 But when use thread pool, thread is cached up and used repeatedly.
-Transmitting context from parent thread to child thread has no meaning.
+Transmitting value from parent thread to child thread has no meaning.
-Application need transmit context from the time task is created to the time task is executed.
+Application need transmit value from the time task is created to the time task is executed.

 If you have problem or question, please [submit Issue](https://github.com/alibaba/multi-thread-context/issues) or play [fork](https://github.com/alibaba/multi-thread-context/fork) and pull request dance.

 :art: Requirements
 ----------------------------

-The Requirements listed below is also why I sort out `MTC` in my work.
+The Requirements listed below is also why I sort out `TTL` in my work.

 * Application container or high layer framework transmit information to low layer sdk.
 * Transmit context to logging without application code aware.